vprusso/antidist/README.md

 ### Examples

-The counterexample shown in [4] can be invoked
+The counterexample shown in [4] can be invoked as follows:

 ```
 >>> python src/counter_example.py